 Flyway follows an Open Source model for the Community edition.
 We welcome code contributions through Pull Requests on the Flyway GitHub page.
-This article will provide help with contributing code to make Flyway support a new database platform.
+This article will provide help with contributing code to make Flyway compatible with a new database platform.

 Flyway supports migrations for a large number of database platforms in a unified and consistent way.
 It does this by abstracting away the details of each database into a set of classes for each platform, plus factory classes that construct the appropriate objects for the database at hand; all communication with the database is done through a JDBC connection.
 The advantage of this approach is that JDBC is a widely adopted standard; with little more than a JDBC driver and knowledge of the SQL dialect used by a database it is possible to make Flyway compatible with your database of choice.

 Note for organizations: let us know whether you will allow us to ship your JDBC driver with Flyway.
 This helps us deliver a more frictionless out-of-the-box experience for end users.
 If you follow step 2 below, this will happen automatically.